PoeticMediaLab/Lacuna/sites/all/modules/contrib/notify/README.txt

 TROUBLESHOOTING
 ---------------

-* If Notify does not send out <em>any</em> notification emails, first check that Drupal can send email otherwise (e.g. request a password reset email).
+* If Notify does not send out any notification emails, first check that Drupal can send email otherwise (e.g. request a password reset email).
 If this does not work, the problem is with your site's email configuration, not Notify.

 * If inbound links in the notification e-mail is rendered as http://default, you may need to set the $base_url in your settings.php file.
 Examples for how to do this are provided in settings.php.

+* If your site is multilingual, and your problem is that Notify is not sending all notifications to all subscribed users, the first thing to try is to visit the multilingual settings and turn off any language filter (i.e. set Notify to notify about "All contents").
+  If changing this setting makes a difference, you need to review your multiligual settings for nodes, users and Notify and make sure that they match.

 * If Notify makes the site crash, and you have the core PHP Filter module enabled, nodes which include bad PHP code will break your